genuinetools/bpfps/README.md

 |_.__/| .__/|_| | .__/|___/
       |_|       |_|

  A tool to list and diagnose bpf programs.
-(Who watchs the watchers..? :)
+(Who watches the watchers..? :)
  Version: v0.1.0
  Build: be7363d